ilyabru/GearVrController4Windows/README.md

     ```

 2.
-    Using the `Windows.Devices.Enumeration` APIs, pair the Gear VR controller and retreive the `DeviceInformation` object.
+    Using the `Windows.Devices.Enumeration` APIs, pair the Gear VR controller and retrieve the `DeviceInformation` object.
     One way to do this is by using the `DevicePicker` class.
-This code snippet from the GearVrController4WindowsSample project demonstrates how to display the DevicePicker on the form and retrieve the DeviceInformation from the picker:
+This code snippet from the GearVrController4WindowsSample project demonstrates how to display the DevicePicker on the form and get the DeviceInformation object:

     ```csharp
     devicePicker = new DevicePicker();